 We work with a range of agencies that are able to provide help, support and advice for parents and families.
 There are occasions when a concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this, when concerns are raised, for the protection of a child.

 The school has adopted a Child Protection Policy in line with guidance from the 'Keeping Children Safe in Education' DFE document and guidance from the local authority for the safety of all our pupils.
 If you want to know more about our procedures, please speak to one of the Designated Safeguarding Leads at PRPS or refer to our policy below.

 We recognise that at times parents/carers may have concerns about other families or children within our school setting.
 In this situation please come and talk to one of the Designated Safeguarding Leads to share any concerns.
 Similarly, we understand that there are times within a family setting when the situation may become difficult.
-If you feel you would like some support or someone to talk to please do contact Mrs Brooker (via the school office) who can offer a range of guidance and support in the first instance.
-Mrs Brooker is also available to provide pastoral support for pupils in school.
+If you feel you would like some support or someone to talk to please do contact Mrs Priestnall (via the school office) who can offer a range of guidance and support in the first instance.
+Mrs Priestnall is also available to provide pastoral support for pupils in school.

 If you see or hear something that could be terrorist related, trust your instincts and call the confidential anti-terrorist hotline on 0800 789 321.

 Child Protection and Safeguarding:Covid 19 Addendum 2021

 If you are concerned about a child in Buckinghamshire, it is important that you talk to someone about this.
 Don’t ignore your concerns or delay taking action.